jamos94/jamos94/README.md

 - 👋 Hi, I’m Jessica.
 - A Computer Science student who graduates from SNHU with a BS in August 2022.
-- 👀 I’m interested in Junior Developer Position in C++ or Java.
+- 👀 I’m interested in Intern Developer Position in C++ or Java.
 - My preferred IDE is Visual Studio.
 I also have experience using VSC and Eclipse.
 - 🌱 A skill I recently learned is using OpenGL to create computer graphic in C++.
 - I can be contacted with questions regarding any of my repositories at my email.